-For written information about the Claims Administrator's Utilization Management Program, call Accolade Customer Service or visit member.accolade.com or blueshieldca.com.
+For written information about the Claims Administrator's Utilization Management Program, call Customer Service or visit blueshieldca.com.

 Prior authorization

 Coverage for some Benefits requires pre-approval from the Claims Administrator.
 This process is called prior authorization.
 Prior authorization requests are reviewed for Medical Necessity, available plan Benefits, and clinically appropriate setting.
 The prior authorization process also identifies Benefits that are only covered from Participating Providers or in a specific clinical setting.